The Exorcism of Emily Rose: Plot

 The next day, Moore takes the witness stand again and reads a letter that Emily wrote before she died.
 On the morning after the exorcism, Emily was visited by the Virgin Mary in a field near her house and was permitted the choice of ascending to Heaven.
-However, Emily chose to endure her suffering and later received stigmata on her hands.
+However, Emily chose to endure her suffering because she believed that people would come to believe in God if she could show them that the devil is real, and later received stigmata on her hands.
 Thomas does not interpret the markings as a divine sign but rather as traces of self-inflicted injuries.
 The jury ultimately reaches a guilty verdict but surprises the court by asking Judge Brewster to give a sentence of time served.
 Although momentarily shocked by the suggestion, Brewster accepts it, and Moore is free to go.
 Bruner is offered a partnership in her firm but declines.
 Later, Moore and Bruner visit Emily's grave, and Moore states that the time will come when Emily will be declared a saint.

 The epilogue reveals that while Moore never appealed his conviction and went to seclusion, Emily's story brought a profound effect on the masses, and her gravesite has become an unofficial holy shrine that draws visitors from all over the world.